JSON-Pattern Engine

 Result

-Pattern-JSON will match to the Source-JSON as the "eventType": "AwsApiCall"
+Pattern-JSON will match to the Source-JSON as the "eventType": "AwsApiCall" matches the pattern.

 For regex expressions we recommend: www.autoregex.xyz